-Dr. Charles H. Glatfelter Research Room and Archives - Coming April 2023
+Dr. Charles H. Glatfelter Research Room and Archives

 About Our Holdings

-ACHS also provides a large body of information concerning historic homes and other significant sites around Gettysburg and Adams County.
+ACHS also preserves a large body of information concerning historic homes and other significant sites around Gettysburg and Adams County.
 These resources include annual tax assessment books for each borough and township dating from 1800 through the mid 1950s, as well as original deed books and a large collection of unrecorded deeds and other land-related documents.

 ACHS is perhaps best known for its Battle of Gettysburg Research Library, which includes a large collection of rare books and manuscripts that have been widely consulted by authors and enthusiasts of the Civil War Era.
 A notable highlight is the Society's collection of more than 300 civilian accounts of the Battle of Gettysburg and Lincoln’s Gettysburg Address.